nlo88/at-ease/README.md

 A Wellness App.

 # About
-The backend database stored information such as food list, quotes, and meditation list for the front-end to access.
+The backend database stored information such as food list, motivational quotes, and meditation list for the front-end to access.

 # Tech Stack
 - Django